RemedyData/Meriskill_Skill_Human_Resource_Analysis_Internship/README.md

 This is a Human Resources performance analysis.
 It is done by analyzing data from the HR-Employee Attrition table which comprises of Age column, Attrition column,

-.
 I used Excel to get an overview of the dataset before importing it into Power BI where the actual analysis was carried out.

 ## Problem Statement

 The goal of this analysis is to:

+- Determine the demographics:
+This entails employee statistics including age groups, gender, distance from home, marital status providing insight into workforce diversity and commuting patterns for informed-decision making.

-- Determine noticable sales trends over time
+- Determine the turn over analysis:
+This section consolidates employee data featuring attrition by job level, departures by department, business travel impact, total years in current roles, overtime performance ratings, monthly income, attrition increase level offering critical insights for effective HR strategies and informed-decision making

-- Know which are the best and worst selling products
+- Know the employee well-being
-- Identify the company's key customers
-- Determine shipping costs across providers

 - Finally, the goal is to create data-driven plans that can aid in increasing sales, improving customer satisfaction, and driving the company's growth

 ## Skills and Concepts Demonstrated: